NablaT/angular2gen/README.md

 ```

 ##### The component name will be NameComponent.
-##### For instance, you run yo angular2gen:component Menu, the name of the class will be MenuComponenent
+##### For instance, you run yo angular2gen:component Menu, the name of the class will be MenuComponent

 We made this choice for two reasons:
 - Avoid conflict between names of your components, services and directives
-- Better maintanbility and modifiability.
+- Better maintanability and modifiability.
 A quick eye on the file and you know variables role.

 The command will create the folder name-of-your-component in the folder components with the following files:
 ```